TechsPassion/RaspberryPi/On_Start_Apps_RPi.md

 After=network.target

 [Service]
-# Replace 'pi' with the user you want to run the service as
-User=pi

-# !!!
-CHANGE THIS !!!
-# Set this to the directory where mjpg_streamer is located
-WorkingDirectory=/home/pi/mjpg-streamer/mjpg-streamer-experimental

-# !!!
-CHANGE THIS if your path is different !!!
+User=techspassion

-# This is the command to start the streamer
+# This is the full path to your streamer directory
+WorkingDirectory=/home/techspassion/mjpg-streamer/mjpg-streamer-experimental

+# The command now uses the full path as well
-ExecStart=/home/pi/mjpg-streamer/mjpg_streamer -i "./input_uvc.so -d /dev/video0 -r 640x480 -f 30" -o "./output_http.so -w ./www"
+ExecStart=/home/techspassion/mjpg-streamer/mjpg-streamer-experimental/mjpg_streamer -i "./input_uvc.so -d /dev/video0 -r 640x480 -f 30" -o "./output_http.so -w ./www"

 # Restart the service if it crashes
 Restart=always